• About |

 8. Missouri’s geography altered a lot before it became a state in the United States.

-In 1800, Napoleon Bonaparte retook possession of Missouri for France, but in 1803 he sold it to the United States as part of the Louisiana Purchase.
-Missouri became a part of the District of Louisiana in 1804, which became Louisiana Territory in 1805.
+In 1800, Napoleon Bonaparte retook possession of Missouri for France, but in 1803, he sold it to the United States as part of the Louisiana Purchase.
+Missouri became a part of the District of Louisiana in 1804, which became the Louisiana Territory in 1805.
 It wasn’t until August 10, 1821, that Missouri joined the Union as the 24th state.

-9. St. Louis, Missouri hosted the first Olympic Games in the United States.
+9. St. Louis, Missouri, hosted the first Olympic Games in the United States.

 It was the first time the Olympics were held outside of Europe, and it took place in 1904.
 The games were originally scheduled to take place in Chicago, but St. Louis caused such a commotion that the Olympic committee decided to relocate them.